5 Days • Wednesday-Sunday, September 28 – October 2, 2016 • Iowa City, IA 52240

 The Farmscale Permaculture course teaches a broad scope of skills and concepts you MUST HAVE.

-- Permaculture Business Models Learn from experts as they explain their proven permaculture businesses in-depth.
-Hear from experts in businesses as diverse as mushrooms, design consultancy, and pastured livestock
+- Permaculture Business Models Learn from proven practitioners as they explain their permaculture businesses in-depth.
+Hear from experts in fields as diverse as mushrooms, design consultancy, and pastured livestock

 - Keyline Design Hosted on-site of one of North America’s largest developing Keyline systems.